-Name of project or plan Sustainable Design Guide SPD Name and location of Natura 2000 sites Teesmouth and Cleveland Coast SPA and Ramsar-Stockton-on-Tees, Hartlepool, Redcar and Cleveland.
+Name of project or plan Shop Front Design and Advertisements SPD Name and location of Natura 2000 sites Teesmouth and Cleveland Coast SPA and Ramsar-Stockton-on-Tees, Hartlepool, Redcar and Cleveland.
 North York Moors SAC and SPA - North Yorkshire Moors National Park Castle Eden Dene SAC - Easington Thrislington SAC - Sedgefield Durham Coast SAC - Easington Northumbria Coast SPA and Ramsar - Coastline between Tweed and Tees Estuaries.
-Description of the project or plan The Sustainable Design Guide amplifies policies set out within the Councils adopted Core Strategy and provides advice and guidance to the public and developers on improving the design standards and sustainability of new developments.
-It sets out what developers are expected to do to achieve attractive and inclusive neighbourhoods and it promotes high quality design, energy efficiency and environmental sustainability.
-Is the project or plan directly connected with or necessary to the management of the site?
+Description of the project or plan The Shop Front Design and Advertisements SPD amplifies policies set out within the Councils adopted Core Strategy and provides advice and guidance to the public and developers on improving the design standards of new shop front developments.
+It sets out what developers are expected to do to achieve attractive and high quality design, in shop frontages and advertisements Is the project or plan directly connected with or necessary to the management of the site?
 No Are there other projects or plans that together with the project or plan being assessed could affect the site?
 No

-5 Conclusions of the Screening Exercise.
+5 Conclusions of the Screening Exercise

-5.1 On the basis of the information included in the screening exercise it is the conclusion of the Council that there are not likely to be significant effects on the Natura 2000 sites from the adoption of the Sustainable Design Guide SPD.
+5.1 On the basis of the information included in the screening exercise it is the conclusion of the Council that there are not likely to be significant effects on the Natura 2000 sites from the adoption of the Shop Front Design and Advertisements SPD.
 Accordingly, an appropriate assessment, under the Conservation of Habitats and Species Regulations 2010, will not be required.

-Appendix 1: Favourable Condition Table - Teesmouth Cleveland Coast SPA and Ramsar Site.
+Appendix 1: Favourable Condition Table - Teesmouth Cleveland Coast SPA and Ramsar Site

 Feature Sub-Feature Attribute Measure Target Comments Disturbance Reduction or displacement of birds.
 No significant reduction in numbers or displacement of wintering birds attributable to disturbance from an established baseline, subject to natural change.
 Significant disturbance attributable to human activities can result in increased energy expenditure (light and/or reduced food intake, displacement to areas of poorer feeding conditions).
 Internationally important Extent and distribution of habitat Area (ha) measured once during reporting cycle.
 No decrease in extent from an established baseline, subject to natural change.
-These habitats provide both breeding and roosting sites for terns. populations of regularly occurring Annex 1 bird species (little tern, Sand and shingle Vegetation characteristics Predominantly open ground with sparse/short vegetation and bare surfaces (colonial nesting).
+These habitats provide both breeding and roosting sites for terns. populations of regularly occurring Annex 1 bird species (little tern, Sandwich tern) Sand and shingle Vegetation characteristics Predominantly open ground with sparse/short vegetation and bare surfaces (colonial nesting).
 Vegetation height and density at nesting sites should not deviate significantly from an established baseline, subject to natural change.
 Vegetation cover<10% required throughout the areas used for nesting by little tern.
-Sandwich tern) Intertidal sand and mudflats Absence of obstructions to bird sight lines.
+Canawon terriy Intertidal sand and mudflats Absence of obstructions to bird sight lines.
 Openness of terrain unrestricted by obstructions.
 No increase in obstructions to existing bird sight lines, subject to natural change.
 Sandwich terns require views >200m to allow early detection of predators at roost sites.
 Shallow coastal waters Food availability Presence and abundances of marine fish, crustaceans, worms and molluscs.
 Measured periodically (frequency to be determined).
 Presence and abundance of prey species should not deviate significantly from an established baseline, subject to natural change.
 Crustacea, annelids, sand eel, and sprats are important for feeding little and Sandwich terns.